Agricultural education majors are people interested in teaching others the skills

 in school-based agricultural education.

-experience prior to graduation.
-The opportunity to work at a business or organization
+or student teaching experience prior to graduation.
+The opportunity to work at a business

-in their field of study or to teach in a high school classroom as part of their undergraduate
+or organization in your field of study or to teach in a high school classroom as part